 It may hold up well in some areas, but it can still scratch, dent, and ding fairly easily.
 When the trim you’re installing is going in areas that see a lot of use, like doors or garages, the trim is going to look beat up pretty quickly.
 Paired with the fact that any paint or stain will delaminate from the cedar with exposure to UV rays, the trim isn’t going to look its best for very long.
 This can lead to unhappy customers who may wish to replace it sooner than they would like.

 A Better Alternative

 An alternative to paulownia and cedar is a preservative-treated wood trim.
 Preservative-treated trims like those from Belco Forest Products, are given a topical treatment that is absorbed into the wood.
-This treatment helps make the wood both rot- and insect-resistant, long term.
+This is an outstanding option for rot, insect, and mold resistant trim.

 Belco trim products are also factory primed in perfect conditions for primer coat application.
 This is a real wood product with all the beauty and character of wood.
 Conditions are also the best possible surface for the homeowner’s desired trim topcoat color, so it can match the rest of the facade and last and last.